xrickastley/origins-genshin-docs/docs/index.md

 # Welcome to the Origins: Genshin Documentation!

 Tired of your standard Hud Render cooldowns?
 Wish you could have a cooler and nicer way to see your origin power cooldowns?
-Want to play with a neat Elemental Combat system?
+Want to play with a neat Elemental Combat system through [Seven Elements](https://modrinth.com/mod/seven-elements)?
 Well, look no further.

 Origins: Genshin is a Origin addon developed for Fabric.
-It adds Genshin-styled rendering for your Origin powers, as well as a close recreation of Genshin's Elemental Combat system!
+It adds Genshin-styled rendering for your Origin powers, as well as a compatibility layer between Origins and [Seven Elements](https://modrinth.com/mod/seven-elements)!

 This documentation should contain all the information you need for using the Origins: Genshin mod.